haiwera-silk-cd/magento-devdocs/guides/v2.0/architecture/frontend_custom_strategies.md

 * enforce for consistency in design across your storefronts
 * simplify (and speed up) the design process

-This component {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} contains standard reusable 组件 for form features, such as fields and buttons, and navigation elements.
+This component {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %} contains standard reusable 组件 for form features, such as fields and buttons, and navigation elements.
 The Magento UI库 is a set of generic web 组件 and Magento-specific patterns, which simplifies the process of Magento theme creation and customization.

 See <a href="{{ page.baseurl }}/ui-components/ui-component.html">Magento UI Library 组件</a> for details about this library.